imfug/delivery-schema/documentation/specification.md

 *Note:* the VirtualTrackList can be empty, which implies that the Deliverable is not specifying any constrains on the virtual tracks in the CompositionPlaylist.

+#### Virtual Tracks

+Virtual tracks are defined per kind of essence.
+All virtual track definitions are derived from a GenericVirtualTrackType which specifies a set of common properties, described in the following sections.
+Specialized virtual tracks (e.g. ImageVirtualtrack, AudioVirtualTrack, etc) have additional elements required to specify additional constraints on the essence they reference.

+#### Generic Virtual Track Elements

+##### EssenceEncodingConstraintList

+The EssenceEncodingConstraintList element is an optional list of EssenceEncodingConstraint designed to carry custom constraints.
+Each EssenceEncodingConstraintList is to be considered in a specific context defined by the scope attribute.
+The scope attribute is a generic URI that is entirely controlled by the entity which specifies the list of constraints.

+##### EssenceEncodingConstraint

+Each EssenceEncodingConstraint element is defined by a name and a list of properties.
+Each property of the list is a Name/Value pair, each being defined as a string.
+Their values and use depend entirely on the specification represented by the scope attribute of the EssenceEncodingConstraintList.

 ##### TimelineComplexity

 The TimelineComplexity element describes the cardinality and temporal constraints of its components.